neuvimat/tanks/readme.md

 **Demo available at [https://digistruct.cz/tanks](https://digistruct.cz/tanks)**

-This project was created as an assignment during my studies to get Bachelor's degree.
-To get the best possible grade, I implemented as most features as possible, thus explaining some of the seemingly 'random' additions to the site.
+This project was created as an assignment during my bachelor studies.
+To get the best possible grade, I implemented as many features from the task list as I could, thus explaining some of the seemingly 'random' additions to the app.

 The project is a simple game based on the 'Worms' franchise featuring two stationary tanks trying to destroy each other.